-If yes, what estimated quantity will be produced per month?
 If yes, has the municipality confirmed that sufficient capacity exist for treating / disposing of the domestic effluent to be generated by this activity(ies)?

 Will the activity produce any effluent that will be treated and/or disposed of on site?